Table Of Contents

 kubectl get namespaces

-You’ll see the three original namespaces, as well as the one you just created.
+You’ll see the three original namespaces and the one you just created.

 To delete a namespace, you can use the following command: